 Written by Philippa Walsh

-If you've never had counselling or psychotherapy before, the prospect of bearing your soul to a complete stranger can feel quite daunting.
+If you've never had counselling or psychotherapy before, the prospect of baring your soul to a complete stranger can feel quite daunting.
 Understandably, you might not know how to behave - what you can or cannot say - who's supposed to do the talking and all of those other interpersonal issues that could crop up within the therapy relationship.

 This article has been written to dispel any myths you might have about therapy and to help you get the most from your therapeutic journey.